OlgaShem/Millionaire-quiz/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+For start this project you need to have Node.js and npm on your computer.

-Runs the app in the development mode.<br />
+Open the app in the development mode.

+Run - npm start

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
-You will also see any lint errors in the console.